When you blow it, how do you feel? How about when you blow it again and again in the same area?

 Love, as well as consequences, should move us

-Faith is always a part of obedience (obedience is the fruit of faith) and as we mature and experience God's love, wisdom, and power we begin to discover from first-hand experience he is good, all the time, and worthy of our complete trust and faithfulness.
+Faith is always a part of obedience (obedience is the fruit of faith).
+As we mature and experience God's love, wisdom, and power, we begin to discover from first-hand experience he is good, all the time, and worthy of our complete trust and faithfulness.
 In the hard times and blessed times, he is always good, loving, wise, and patient.
 This creates gratitude on our part and a response of love to his love, wisdom, and goodness toward us.
 These experiences of His love always create growing confidence (trust/faith) in the goodness of his directions and His ways of handling our lack of trust in him.

 For a further discussion on the uselessness of feeling guilt and shame click here.

-For a further discussion on an "anatomy of motivation" to obedience click here
+For a further discussion on the "anatomy of motivation" to obedience click here.

 ____________________________________